|Cultivar||lg||from autumn||leeg||1 or 2 plants||lg||3 to 9 plants||lg||10 plants or more|

 because otherwise with time they will overgrow the variegated ones.

-Each nose that will become available for swap or sale has been grown separately for one full growing season
+Each nose that will become available has been grown separately for one full growing season

 and is checked for having the characteristic variegated leaf pattern.
 That is one of the reasons for a relatively high price.